Chapter 13 : Romania

 "So you'll come with me?"
 Charlie asked hopefully.

 "Yes.
 Yes!
 We'll come!"

 Charlie kissed his wife from across the table.
 When he pulled back he was much more serious.
 "What made you think I wanted a divorce?"

-"Oh I don't know," Hermione looked down at her left hand and the guaddie ring the sat on her finger, "This separation has been really hard on me as well."
+"Oh I don't know," Hermione looked down at her left hand and the guaddie ring that sat on her finger, "This separation has been really hard on me as well."
 She paused a moment, then opened her mouth again but closed it, deciding not to say anything about Fleur.

 "It's okay Darling.
 Everything will be fine again after the wedding."
 He put his hand on the side of her face and brushed his thumb lightly against her cheekbone.
 "I promise."

 Hermione woke up in a daze.
 Her eyes ached and her head pounded.
 Symptoms she knew to be from a night of horrific images and crying.
 She looked around her slightly confused.
 It took her a few moments to remember where she was.
 She wasn’t home.
 This wasn’t her room at The Burrow.
 This was Charlie’s bedroom.
 In Charlie’s Keep.
 She was wearing Charlie’s t-shirt.
 She was laying in Charlie’s bed, carrying Fred’s baby.